nuitrcs/regex_workshop/part1.md

 These materials are for the first part of the regular expression workshop.

+You may find [this cheatsheet](https://paulvanderlaken.files.wordpress.com/2017/08/davechild_regular-expressions.pdf) to be a useful reference.

 ## What are regular expressions?

 Regular expressions are patterns we can use to search text.
 These patterns are built using a special syntax that allows us to express different concepts, such as character classes, repetition, and the beginning and end of text.
 This syntax can vary across different implementations of regular expressions (in different programming languages), but there are some common components.